WASSER2545/PBench/README.md

     python PBench-tool/run_pbench.py
     ```

-Parameters of Integer Linear Programming can be set in `PBench-tool/configs`.
+Parameters of PBench can be set in `PBench-tool/configs`.